bridgecrew-perf6/cortex-deployer-scripts/README.md

 - Log-in to Argolis as user with project creation permission and create a new project.
 Note project ID.
 We will need this for the rest of this script

 ## Instructions to deploy to new argolis project
+1. Check Billing Account for the new project is set.
+If not proceeed to set it.
+Login with user credentials that has the required role: ```Billing Account Creator```.
+Open Cloud Console --> From Org view --> Switch to Home Page of new Proejct --> (Click Hamburger Menu - Top Left) Select ```Billing``` --> ```Link Billing Account```.
+On the pop-up that follows (Title: Select the billing account for your project ```<<Your New Project Name>>```) --> select an existing billing account from the drop-down and click ```Set Account```.
+Do NOT forget to switch back to a Argolis user account, before you continue with the next steps.
-1. Login to Cloud Shell --> Open Editor --> Open New Terminal
+2. Login to Cloud Shell --> Open Editor --> Open New Terminal
-2. Clone this repo.
+3. Clone this repo.
 Change working directory to this repo's root.
 ```shell
 git clone https://github.com/ssdramesh/cortex-deployer-scripts
 ```